-- what the claimant has entered on their online account - if the claimant is receiving any other benefits, indicating terminal illness see confirming the claimant has a terminal illness
+- what the claimant has entered on their online account - if the claimant is receiving any other benefits, indicating terminal illness see Confirming the claimant has a terminal illness

-It is important to check the above, as DWP may have already received confirmation of a terminal illness for Universal Credit, Personal Independence Payment (PIP), Disability Living Allowance (DLA) or Attendance Allowance (AA) or the Armed Forces Independence Payment (AFIP).
+It is important to check the above as DWP may have already received confirmation of a terminal illness for Universal Credit, Personal Independence Payment (PIP), Disability Living Allowance (DLA), Attendance Allowance (AA) or the Armed Forces Independence Payment (AFIP).
 It could result in a difficult conversation to explain when and why confirmation is needed, to ensure they receive all the payments they are entitled to.
 The claimant must be treated sensitively and with empathy.

-Staff calling the claimant back will:
+Staff calling the claimant back must:

-- support the claimant to make their claim, if needed - establish the nature of the claimant's health condition or disability
+• support the claimant to make their claim (if needed)

-- explain why a DS1500 form is needed, see confirming the claimant has a terminal illness - explain the WCA process, to those with a prognosis over six months - explain the next steps in the Universal Credit claim - offer any extra help they may need signposting to support charities - answer any questions
+- establish the nature of the claimant's health condition or disability - explain why a DS1500 form is needed see Confirming the claimant has a terminal illness - explain the Work Capability Assessment (WCA) process to those with a prognosis over six months - explain the next steps in the Universal Credit claim - offer any extra help they may need signposting to support charities - answer any questions

-Staff must record any information provided about the condition, including the date the condition was diagnosed as well as the prognosis.
+Staff must record any information provided about the condition including the date the condition was diagnosed as well as the prognosis.
 This supports other staff interacting with the claimant.